-The book's chapters include signposting to services and useful resources for people who may need further support or just want someone to talk to.
+Existing spunout readers have suggested all the topics which feature in the book; and a number of our readers were heavily involved in the whole publishing process from beginning to end.
+The book's chapters include signposts to services and useful resources for readers who may need further support or just want someone to talk to.
 We have also partnered with the Children's Rights Alliance to include information on the rights of people under the age of 18.

-Throughout this guide we have worked to use inclusive language, so that all our readers can find advice that is relevant to them.
-During the years between 16 and 21, people go through lots of different changes: from exams, leaving home, going to college, meeting people, forming relationships, and finding a job and a lot more.
-Everyone's journey is different but SpunOut.ie's Survival Guide is here to hopefully make life that bit easier.
+Throughout this guide we have worked to use inclusive language, so that all our readers can find advice that is relevant to you.
+Between the age of 16 and 21, we all go through lots of different changes and challenges, from: exams, leaving home, going to college, meeting people, forming relationships, and finding a job and a lot more besides.

+Everyone's journey is different but the spunout Survival Guide to Life is here to hopefully make life that bit easier.
+We hope you'll find it a helpful resource, and we'd love to hear what you think about it.